 We are all entitled to our own opinion, but not all opinions are equal.
 Some are backed by fact, others are not.
 Those that are not backed by fact are worth considerably less than those that are.
 The alternative to fact is fiction.

 It's not enough for anyone to assert things without evidence, and then attempt to justify their assertions by adding "Well, that's my opinion" - as though that in itself is some kind of justification.
-It isn't, and such pretenders need to learn it isn't.
+It isn't.

 Here are two facts about remote operation that serve to describe the context.

-Remote operating represents deception, if not outright cheating, on a world-wide industrial scale.
-The unsuspecting "hands-on" operators usually have no idea, and will not know in advance, that they are having anything other than RF-all-the-way QSOs, that their transmissions are being relayed over external commercial networks to the remote operator, and that the QSOs would not be possible without first connecting to and, simultaneously, communicating over those external networks.
+Remote operating represents deception on a world-wide industrial scale.
+The unsuspecting "hands-on" operators usually have no idea, and generally have no way of knowing in advance, that they are having anything other than RF-all-the-way QSOs.
+They will be unaware that their transmissions are being relayed over public communications utilities to the remote operator, and that, in general, their QSOs would not be otherwise be possible.

 Remote operation, no matter how impressive the technology, how pressing the operator's personal circumstances or how altruistic his/her motives, is neither clever nor progressive.
-On the contrary, it is opportunist, it is selfish, and it serves to undermine ham radio by suggesting that it is perfectly acceptable to communicate over external networks rather than face up to local or personal difficulties.
+On the contrary, it is selfish, and serves to undermine ham radio by suggesting that it is perfectly acceptable to communicate over public networks rather than face up to local or personal difficulties.

-If you're a remote operator, then however you fondly imagine or prefer to describe your activities, they are unlikely to be anything other than amateur hybrid-communications.
+If you're a remote operator, then however you choose to describe your activities, they are unlikely to be anything other than amateur hybrid-communications.
 In turn, remote operators are amateur hybrid-communications operators They refuse to accept that QSOs take place between people.

 Here is something that anyone can understand.